nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 If you hover over a feature, you can see its name and coordinates.

-You can zoom into a gene by clicking on the respective gene at the bottom, or selecting the gene of interest from the dropdown at the top.
+You can zoom into a CDS/gene by clicking on the respective CDS/gene at the bottom, or selecting the CDS/gene of interest from the dropdown at the top.

 ![Select Gene](../assets/web_click-gene.png)

 In sequence view, one can observe mutations in a particular gene.
-One of Nextclade's strengths is that nucleotide and amino acid changes are visualised in the tooltip in a codon-aware way, as you can see in the example below
+One of Nextclade's strengths is that nucleotide and amino acid changes are visualized in the tooltip in a codon-aware way, as you can see in the example below

 ![Alignment tooltip](../assets/web_alignment-tip.png)